 Zen Stories to Enlighten

-Zen Stories are often called kōans.
-A kōan is a fundamental part of the history and tradition of Zen Buddhism.
-Each consists of a story, dialogue, question, or statement.
-The meaning cannot be understood by rational means, but only be accessible through intuition.
-Koans are designed to stop the rational mind so once can experience the I Know Mind.
+Zen Stories are often kōans — a fundamental part of the tradition of Zen Buddhism.
+They are designed to stop the rational mind so one can transcend the I Know Mind and return to the Beginner’s Mind.
+Each kōan consists of a story, dialogue, question, or statement.
+The meaning cannot be understood by rational means, but only be accessible through a deep seeing.

 A Cup of Tea